mschilling314/Personal-Trading-V2/README.md

 - Once confirmed to work, disable
 - Eventual refactor, want to separate out the strategy and the tools to execute to allow for faster iteration on strategy as well as keeping it private
 - Rewrite requests to use .get, .post, or .delete methods instead of .request?
+- Create adapter class to enable model classes to be directly deployed to live trading environments following backtesting without code modification
 - Come up with a better strategy